afinetooth/afinetooth.github.io/_posts/2020-09-25-add-test-coverage-to-your-ci-pipeline-production.markdown

 Then check our build again... and&mdash;*great!*

-A successful build.
+A successful build:

 ![circleci-first-build-success.png]({{ site.url }}/assets/circleci-first-build-success.png)

-Notice those test results, which look much like the ones we got from [running on our local machine](#run-tests):
+Notice those test results, which look much like those we got when [running locally](#run-tests):

 ```ruby
 [...]